-For companies based further afield, it’s common practice to instruct an agent to conduct an audit.
+For companies based further afield, it’s common practise to instruct an agent to conduct an audit.
 This is particularly common in Asia.

 It also doesn’t hurt to inform the company that you would conduct a factory audit before placing and orders.
 This can put scammers off and be a big red flag for whether they are legitimate businesses!

 Businesses in the UK can be checked on Companies House.